rossbgrafana/makalu-intro-to-o11y/intro-to-olly.md

 ## 1.0 Observability Overview

-### 1.1 The Early Years aka Single-user Systems
+### 1.1 Single-user Systems

 ![Single User](https://github.com/rossbgrafana/makalu-intro-to-o11y/blob/main/s01-images/01-01_the-early-years-single-user.png?raw=true)

-In the beginning, computing was for research, science, and government.
-Computers were large and involved one machine in one location – a mainframe.
+In the beginning, computing was primarily for research, science, and government use.
+Computers were large and involved one machine in one location – usually a mini-computer or a mainframe.

 Really early on, when systems could accommodate only one user and program at a time, they either ran the program successfully or they didn’t.
 In other words, the only question was, did the program run?
 Users could answer that themselves by looking at the output from the mainframe.